Arulprasath36/JenkinsPractice/README.md

 # JenkinsPractice
-This repository is to explain the Jenkins working
+This repository is to explain the Jenkins build when code is commited.